Deep Dive Post-Mortem

 β–Ό

-We generated a raw bcrypt hash manually via Python and directly patched the argocd-secret to inject the guest password securely.
+We generated a bcrypt hash manually via Python, base64-encoded it, and patched argocd-secret directly.

 BASE64_HASH=$(echo -n "$BCRYPT_HASH" | base64 -w 0)